dvdoug/behat-code-coverage/docs/installation.rst

 Installation
 ============

-The recommended way to install PHPCoord is to use `Composer`_.
-From the command line simply execute the following to add ``dvdoug/behat-code-coverage`` to the ``require-dev`` section of your project's ``composer.json`` file.
+The recommended way to install Behat Code Coverage is to use `Composer`_.
+From the command line simply execute the following to add
+``dvdoug/behat-code-coverage`` to the ``require-dev`` section of your project's ``composer.json`` file.
 Composer will automatically take care of downloading the source and configuring an autoloader: